 We spend so much time yelling about the darkness in the world that we have failed miserably at being the light we were called to be to that world.

 Do you want to be a “good Christian”?
 Stop attacking the gay community.
 Stop attacking institutions and people outside the church.
-Stop labelling all Muslims and refugees as terrorists!
+Stop labeling all Muslims and refugees as terrorists!
+Stop protesting outside abortion clinics.
+You think those women don't already feel confused and horrified by what they are about to do?
 Outside the church be a light.
 Feed the poor, help the homeless, care for the sick, the refugee, the widow, the orphan and those in prison.
 Be Jesus to them!
 Our mission isn’t with the world at large and the darkness that encompasses it.
 Our mission, our mandate is to offer hope to a dark world one soul at a time.
 Yes, the darkness is horrible.
 Governments everywhere are leading their countries further and further away from God.
 So things are getting darker.
 And they are getting darker because no one is listening to the church anymore.
-Why?
+And why aren't they listening?
 Because Jesus’ church stopped being that beacon of hope to the world the moment they started attacking it!
 Now the world ignores the One they so desperately need.
 Instead, we have become the “moral authority” that everyone hates.
 The church is making the world hate Jesus!

 So, you want to be a good Christian?